rangdipkinium/p4/README.md

 ## Project Motivation
 This application uses a CNN to predict dog breeds from images.
-A comprehensive overview of and description of the project motivations, as well as the algorithms and work that went into creating the CNN are present in this repository's jupyter notebook/pdf files.
+A comprehensive overview and description of the project motivations, as well as the algorithms and work that went into creating the CNN, are all present in this repository's jupyter notebook/pdf files.
 In them, I go into a detailed analysis and walkthrough of the build process for the CNN from quantitative and qualitative perspectives.